Zeioth/termux-docker/README.md

 * **It is really actively maintained?** Yes.
 Even if for some wild reason I don't have a lot of time to fix bugs myself, I tend to revise PRs quite fast.
 * **Can I open issues?**: By general rule only PRs are allowed, but if an issue show a certain degree of reseach prior to submit it, or it is part or a reseach process, I will be glad to discuss it.
 Any other issue will be closed without answer.
 * **Does my device need to be rooted?** No.
+* **Do I need to run the docker images every time?** No, you can see we are using "--restart=always" which means the images will run automatically every time you run "startqemu.sh".